Residents thankful for COVID-19 vaccine drive-thru clinic at pharmacy on Aiken's Southside

 To sign up for a COVID-19 vaccine appointment online, residents must have a VAMS account.
 They sign into the VAMS portal website and can see available appointments at various locations.

-To see which locations are offering vaccine appointments, residents can visit S.C.
-DHEC's vaccine locator website to see locations offering appointments across the state and how to sign up for them.
+To see which locations are offering vaccine appointments, residents can visit the S.C.
+Department of Health and Environmental Control's vaccine locator website to see locations offering appointments across the state and how to sign up for them.